vccw/vccw.github.io/sponsors.md

 businesses and individuals provided funding and services that help us run the festivals and sponsor local arts projects.
 Join us in thanking them.

-If you want to help sponsor the festival, please see our <a href="docs/VCF%202019%20sponsorship%20packet.pdf">2019 Sponsorship packet</a>.
+If you want to help sponsor the festival, please see our
+<a href="vcf_sponsor">sponsorship application</a>.

 ## Title Sponsors
 <!-- $1000 and up -->

 <div class="container">
 <div class="row">
-{% for sponsor in site.data.sponsors_spring2020.title %}
+{% for sponsor in site.data.sponsors_spring2025.title %}
 <div class="col-md-3 text-center">
     {% if sponsor.url %}<a href="{{ sponsor.url }}" target="_blank">{% endif %}
     <img class="img-rounded" src="{{ sponsor.img }}" alt="" title="{{ sponsor.name }}">